gioodm/WASP/README.md

 pip install -r requirements.txt
 ```

-Install Foldseek in the `/bin` of the project root.
-Follow the installation instructions at [Foldseek GitHub](https://github.com/steineggerlab/foldseek)
+Then, install Foldseek in the `/bin` of the project root.
+Follow the installation instructions at [Foldseek GitHub](https://github.com/steineggerlab/foldseek).

 Example for a Linux AVX2 build: